Construction Management (Ph.D.) (Accelerated Online)

 This program does not offer admission if the scores above are not met.

-• statement of purpose outlining the applicant’s personal history and goals that are relevant to obtaining this doctoral degree, explaining why the applicant wants to pursue this degree at TXST
+- statement of purpose outlining the applicant’s personal history and goals that are relevant to obtaining this doctoral degree, explaining why the applicant wants to pursue this degree at TXST.
+The statement of purpose should also include information regarding what dissertation topic(s) the applicant would like to explore, where and how they would collect their data, and what methodologies would they use

-• top-ranked applicants who meet the minimum preferred credentials will be interviewed by the Ph.D. program director and other committee members via online tools such as Zooms or Microsoft Teams
+- top-ranked applicants who meet the minimum preferred credentials may be interviewed by the Ph.D. program director and other committee members via online tools such as Zooms or Microsoft Teams

 Review important information about documents.